ciebaisf2017/Lab/w02/d04/morning/README.md

 ## Setup
 For this morning's exercises, work out your code in the Chrome console and save your answers in the provided `script.js`.

 You will be creating an `About Me` object that holds some data about you!
-Spend the next 40 minutes taking a look at the Quick Review and then try creating your own object.
+Spend the next few minutes taking a look at the Quick Review and then try creating your own object.

 ### Quick Review
 ``` javascript